jtlapp/tape/readme.markdown

 ok 2 check file not found
 ```

-It is not possible to use `-n` to run a test that is being skipped via `skip` or for not being the selected `only` test within the set of all run tests. `skip` and `only` reduce the selection of numbered tests available.
+It is not possible to use `-n` to run a test that is skipped via `skip` or that is excluded by `.only` on another test. `skip` and `only` reduce the selection of numbered tests available.

 *IMPORTANT*: When using `tapeo` to glob across many test files, the test numbers depend on the order in which the files load.
 This order should be consistent from run-to-run on the same machine, at least until files are added, deleted, or renamed.
 Test number order may not be consistent from machine to machine, depending on the file system and the order in which the test files occur in the file system.

 ### Stop after Nth failed test (`-s` or `-sN`)

 The `-s` option tells `tapeo` to stop running tests after the first test that contains at least one failing test assertion.
-The entire test still runs, but no further tests will run.
+The entire test with the failed assertion still runs, but no further tests will run.

 The `-sN` option tells `tapeo` to stop running tests after the Nth test that contains at least one failing test assertion.